A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 • the fee amount you've paid

-If your request is straightforward, we'll send you a written response within 20 working days.
-If you request is more complex, it may take longer than 20 working days to respond as we may need to speak to external organisations first.
+If your request is straightforward, we'll send you a written response within 6 weeks.
+If you request is more complex, we will aim to send a response within 10 weeks as for some more complex enquiries, we may need to speak to external organisations first.